← Back to ResourcesPet Insurance Guide

 Common exclusions?

-Pre-existing (the killer), breed-specific cancer loading on cheap tiers (avoid those plans), hereditary, low annual caps ($5K cap is dangerous), coverage drop after first major claim, elective gastropexy (emergency bloat is still covered).
+Pre-existing (the killer), breed-specific cancer loading on cheap tiers (avoid those plans), hereditary classifications on cheaper tiers, low annual caps, coverage drop after first major claim, elective gastropexy (the emergency bloat surgery itself is still covered on the major plans).